One-design racing: Sailing

-There are two primary methods of competition in sailboat racing: One-Design and handicap (see: Portsmouth Yardstick, Performance Handicap Racing Fleet and Leading Yard Stick).
-One-design refers to a racing class that consists of just one model or design of sailboat.
+There are two primary methods of competition in sailboat racing: One-design and handicap racing (e.g. Portsmouth Yardstick, Performance Handicap Racing Fleet and Leading Yard Stick).
+One design refers to a racing class that consists of just one model or design of a sailboat.
 In one-design racing, the first boat to finish wins the race.
 This is contrasted with handicap racing, where time is added or subtracted from the finishing times based on design factors and mathematical formulas to determine the winner.

-In between One-Design and handicap racing, a number of other approaches exist.
-One-Design can be contrasted with a development class, the classic example being the America's Cup 12-metre class, or to the Box Rule used, for example, in the TP 52 class.
+In between One-design and handicap racing, a number of other approaches exist.
+One-design classes can be contrasted with a development class, the classic example being America's Cup 12-metre class, or to the box rule used, for example, in the TP 52 class.

-A further category, the formula based class setup, is sometimes confused with one-design.
+A further category, the formula based class setup, is sometimes confused with one design.
 The Mini Transat 6.50, the Volvo Open 70 monohull, the large ORMA trimaran, and the Formula 18 racing beach catamaran are the exponents of the formula approach.
 Class-legal boats race each other without any handicap calculations in both setups.
-However, under one-design the boats are virtually identical except in details, while the Formula setup allows the boats to differ much more in design while keeping a few important specifications the same.
-As a result, the identifier "One-Design" has been used more and more exclusively to denote a class that races only identical boats.
+However, under one design the boats are virtually identical except in details.
+At the same time, the formula setup allows the boats to differ much more in design while keeping a few important specifications the same.
+As a result, the identifier "One design" has been used more and more exclusively to denote a class that races only identical boats.

 Having a rigid one-design specification keeps design experimentation to a minimum and reduces cost of ownership.
 The popularity of one-design increased in the 1970s with the introduction of laminate construction using fibre-reinforced plastic (FRP) and mold building technology.
 This process allowed the mass production of identical hulls of virtually any size at a lower price.

 The one-design design idea was created by Thomas Middleton of the Shankill Corinthian Club located 10 mi south of Dublin, Ireland in 1887.
 He proposed a class of double ended open dinghies of simple clincher construction in pine with a lifting boiler plate capable of being lifted.
 The boat was called The Water Wag.
 The idea was quickly adopted by sailors in Ireland, England, India and South America.
 The Water Wag Club still thrives in Dun Laoghaire, Co.
 Dublin.